 Vegan broccoli pizza crust, made with "riced" broccoli and chickpea flour (no eggs!), and topped with spring green vegetables for a very plant forward pizza.
 The base can be made as smaller flatbreads instead of a pizza base and used for sandwiches, sides, and snacks.

-These vegetarian quinoa patties are loaded with wintery greens like chard, spinach, or kale.
-Gluten free, dairy free, and very easy, these are a great quick dinner option.
+These vegetarian quinoa patties are loaded with winter greens like chard, spinach, or kale.
+Gluten-free, dairy-free, and very easy, these are a great quick dinner option.

 This dairy and gluten-free beet tart is surprisingly simple to make, with a press in chickpea and oat flour crust, and shredded potatoes mixed with the beet base.
 It makes a beautiful weekend lunch or easy weeknight dinner.